Why Having Everything in One Place Matters: How Centralization Drives Faster Decisions and Better Outcomes

 Why this actually matters

-Missed details, outdated documents, conflicting versions.
-That’s how trust erodes—and deals collapse late.
+Missed details, outdated documents, and conflicting versions can erode trust and cause deals to collapse.

 Your brain is not a CRM.